marckean/marcseparation/_docs/53-general_events_2022.md

 > Thursday, January 27, 2022

-Alex only gave me a day’s notice about this Layla thing in my time with the kids, also she gave me conflicting information about Sunday night/Monday with **Bec**.
+Alex only gave me a day’s notice about this Layla thing that she planned in my time with the kids, also she gave me conflicting information about Sunday night/Monday with **Bec**.

 Based on this, I emailed Alex and told her that I’ll feed the kids lunch, then drop the kids back to her **after lunch** on Monday, January 31st, 2022.
 This is also to accommodate Alex, so that Chloe can have a play date with Emma.